castep-docs/castep-docs/docs/tutorials/Bands_and_DOS/metals.md

 ![Aluminium bandstructure](../../img/al-bands.png)

 !!! note
-    Alumnium is a metal - there is no gap energy between the occupied and unoccupied states.
+    Aluminium is a metal - there is no gap energy between the occupied and unoccupied states.
 The bands are close to parabolic (this is particularly noticeable around Gamma) - the electronic structure of aluminium closely follows a nearly-free electron model.

 ## Copper